wekan/markdown-it-mermaid/README.md

-# Update Mermaid 8.5!

--   Support all mermaid diagrams
--   Support securityLevel options

 # markdown-it-mermaid

 Mermaid plugin for markdown-it.
 (Forked from iradb2000/markdown-it-mermaid)

+- Update Mermaid to 8.5!
+- Support all mermaid diagrams
+- Add external title support

 This version uses a different syntax to support mermaid.
-The syntax uses the syntax highlighting notation by putting the word `mermaid` directly after the opening marker.
+The syntax uses the syntax highlighting notation by putting the word `mermaid` directly after the opening fence marker.

 ## Installation